WaiYanMyintMo/Snake/README.md

 When game is over, you will see your snake's length.

 You may pass command line parameters / change source code config to control various configurations.
+Use --help for more info.

+The default game world size is your max possible console / terminal size.
+Full-screen may cause flickers.
+Set verbose mode to get relevant information, after game is over.
+Recommended world size is (50, 20).

 ## Quick Project Explanation
 Split into "Core" class library that has the world class.